rwperrott/Useful4LinuxMint/filesystem.md

   - A journaling filesystem.
   - It gets really sluggish when a directory contains many thousands of files, at least on Windows, possibly due to MFT file fragmentation when its drive is a hard disk!
+  - *Not recommended for heavy use on Linux*; the OS can freeze when ntfs-3g driver is under high load!
+    - Copilot stopped responding too!!!

 ### Sun/Oracle
 - Open[ZFS](https://openzfs.org/wiki/Main_Page) - [GitHub](https://github.com/openzfs/zfs)